- How To Find The Minimum Dimension For The Joist/Duct Combination In The Building Section Vignette

 For clarity, the passing and failing solutions are drawn so they do not overlap the floor plans.
 This is acceptable but takes more time than drawing the solution directly over the plans.

-In the passing solution, the top of the foundation walls should be drawn to the top of the 1st floor slab.
-The interior bearing wall should not bear on the 1st floor slab.
+In the passing solution, if we're following "principles of sound design logic," the interior bearing wall should not bear on the 1st floor slab, but directly on a foundation wall below.
 The slab should stop on one side of the interior foundation wall and continue again on the other side.
+However, this may be inconsequential.
+Ceiling to slab dimensions are more critical.

 The interstitial spaces are noted, "Correct Depth", but what are they?
 Here are the numbers;